dhoyle/splicedocs-jekyll/pages/BestPractices/Ingestion/Streaming.md

 2. [Create a Kafka producer](#createproducer) to stream data.
 3. [Review the sample Spark application](#createapp) that uses Kafka to consume the stream and uses the Splice Machine Structured Streaming Data Sink to insert the data into the database table.

-* All of the files required to build and run this program are available here: [`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz)
+All of the files required to build and run this program are available here: [`./examples/SparkStreamingSubmit.tar.gz`](./examples/SparkStreamingSubmit.tar.gz)
+{: .noteNote}

-* The input source in this example is simulated.
+The input source in this example is simulated.
 {: .noteNote}

 ### 1. Create a table for the data in your Splice Machine database  {#createtable}